-According to Samsung, QLED TVs ensure high accuracy in terms of colors, offer great color brightness, and color volume.
-Samsung also claims that their QLED TVs can produce 100% sRGB whereas OLED TVs can only go up to 70 sRGB.
-But we can’t deny the fact that OLED also delivers superb colors in normal viewing situations.
-So, here we can say, this battle is drawn.back to menu ↑
+According to Samsung, QLED TVs ensure high accuracy in terms of colors, offer excellent color brightness and color volume.
+Samsung also claims that their QLED TVs can produce 100% sRGB, whereas OLED TVs can only go up to 70% sRGB.
+But we can’t deny the fact that OLED also delivers superb colors in everyday viewing situations.
+So, here we can say this battle is drawn.back to menu ↑

 In contrast, OLED gives you an optimum level of brightness with perfect color accuracy and detail.
 So it’s again a consumer call which one is preferable for them.back to menu ↑

-Looking at the sizes of TV, it is seen that OLED screens are limited to a max of 55 inches whereas the QLED TVs are less expensive, and they generally produce screens of various sizes.
-Their starting size of screens are from 43 inches and goes up to 85 inches and even beyond.back to menu ↑
+Looking at the sizes of TV, it is seen that OLED screens are limited to a max of 55 inches, whereas the QLED TVs are less expensive, and they generally produce screens of various sizes.
+Their starting size of screens is from 43 inches and goes up to 85 inches and even beyond.back to menu ↑

 If you are watching on a QLED screen, the best viewing angle for you is dead center.
 And, as you move side to side and up to down, color brightness and contrast gradually diminish.
-On the other hand, in OLED screens you are free to view even at drastic angles.
+On the other hand, in OLED screens, you are free to view even at drastic angles.
 The maximum angles range up to 84 degrees.
-So, if you are planning a screening of a movie with friends or family, OLED is the best TV option for you.back to menu ↑
+So, if you plan a screening of a movie with friends or family, OLED is the best TV option for you.back to menu ↑

 QLED panels generally do need a super-bright backlight.
 You know what backlights consume a great amount of heat and to produce heat we need more power.
 So QLED consumes more power.
 Hence, we can say, OLED is good in terms of energy efficiency.

-One more thing that aids in low power consumption in OLED TVs is the way OLED TV pixels work.
+One more thing that aids in low power consumption in OLED TVs is OLED TV pixels work.
 OLED TV pixels can turn themselves off individually whenever it is required.
 So even if your TV is turned ON, there might be many pixels that are switched off.
-This way OLED saves more powerback to menu ↑
+This way, OLED saves more powerback to menu ↑

 Pricing is something that is the real concern of people.
-And, if we talk about the cost of both OLED and QLED, both cost like a bomb.
-Like, the Samsung QLED TVs start from Rs 84,990 in India, and Oneplus asks its customers to pay Rs 69,900 for QLED TVs.
-While OLED TVs from LG are quite expensive compared to QLED and usually cost more than 100K Indian rupees.back to menu ↑
+And, if we talk about the cost of both OLED and QLED, both cost like a bomb.back to menu ↑

-Lifespan depends on certain factors whether it has a source of backlighting or not.
-So, if we take this aspect, we can say that QLED has a high life, as it has a source of backlighting.
+Lifespan depends on certain factors, whether it has a source of backlighting or not.
+So, if we take this aspect, we can say that QLED has a high life, as it has a backlight source.
 On the other hand, OLED depends on individual pixels.
 So even if there are some dead pixels, the TV will still work for you.back to menu ↑